The objectives of this corporation shall be:

 Section 1.
 The annual election of officers and members of the Board shall take place at the annual meeting.
 The officers and members of the Board thus elected shall take office immediately.

 Section 2.
-At least sixty (60) days in advance of the annual meeting in each year the Nominating Committee shall nominate a slate of officers and members of the Board to be voted for at the annual meeting.
+At least thirty (30) days in advance of the annual meeting in each year the Nominating Committee shall nominate a slate of officers and members of the Board to be voted for at the annual meeting.
 The slate reported by such Committee shall be filed with the Secretary and shall be set forth in the notice of the annual meeting to be given by the Secretary.
 Any members in good standing may nominate candidates for any vacancy on the Board.
 Such nomination shall be in writing with the signature of the person so nominated and shall be placed in the hands of the Secretary no less than thirty (30) days prior to the annual meeting.
 The Secretary shall certify thereto and mail, or email, a copy of such nominations to each member of the Association at least five (5) days before the annual meeting.
 All votes at the annual meeting shall by voice vote unless otherwise ordered by the Chairperson of the Nominating Committee or unless there shall be more than one (1) candidate nominated for any vacant position in which instance the election shall be set by secret ballot.
 If secret ballots are required they shall be prepared by the Nominating Committee and hand delivered to each regular or affiliate voting member at the annual meeting.
 The Nominating Committee shall be responsible for collecting, counting and reporting the results of the vote to the President.

 Section 1.
-The annual meeting of the Association shall be held in May of each year at such place as may be designated, provided however, that the Board may, by resolution adopted at a regular or special meeting of the Board held not less than ten (10) days prior to the date of such annual meeting, advance or postpone the date thereof for a period not exceeding thirty (30) days.
+The annual meeting of the Association shall be held in May or June of each year at such place as may be designated, provided however, that the Board may, by resolution adopted at a regular or special meeting of the Board held not less than ten (10) days prior to the date of such annual meeting, advance or postpone the date thereof for a period not exceeding thirty (30) days.
 Notice of such determination shall be immediately filed with the Secretary.
 The Secretary shall deliver written notice via US Mail or send the notice via email to members of the Association of the date of the annual meeting or any postponement thereof, not less than five (5) nor more than forty (40) days prior to the date of said annual meeting and such notice shall set forth the slate reported by the Nominating Committee as provided in Article VIII, Section 2 hereof.

 Section 2.
 In addition to annual meetings, there shall be not less than seven (7) meetings of the Board per fiscal year.
 Such meetings shall be called at the direction of the President with the approval of the Board.
 Written, emailed or printed notice stating the place, day and hour of the meeting shall be delivered not less than five (5) nor more than thirty (30) days before the meeting to all members of the Board.